Eric Greitens resigned as Missouri governor over an affair and blackmail claims. Now he’s running for Senate.

-The Republican announced on Fox News on Monday that he would run for the U.S. Senate seat that will open next year with the retirement of Sen. Roy Blunt (R-Mo.) — a move that quickly froze out some other GOP figures angling for the seat.
+The Republican announced on Fox News on Monday that he will run for the U.S. Senate seat opening next year with the retirement of Sen. Roy Blunt (R-Mo.) — a move that quickly froze out some other GOP figures angling for the seat.

-Greitens has tied his political fortunes to former president Donald Trump, backing Trump’s false claims about mass election fraud and promising on Twitter that he would “continue Trump’s America First policies” in the Senate.
+Greitens, 46, has tied his political fortunes to former president Donald Trump, backing Trump’s false claims about mass election fraud and promising on Twitter that he would “continue Trump’s America First policies."
 His candidacy has left some in the state party, which essentially forced him from office in 2018, wringing their hands about his entry to the race, Politico recently reported.

-“I was honored to serve the people of Missouri as their governor,” Greitens told Fox News’ Bret Baier on Monday.
+“I was honored to serve the people of Missouri as their governor,” Greitens told Fox News host Bret Baier on Monday.
 “I think that now the people of Missouri need a fighter in the U.S. Senate.”

 The announcement would have seemed improbable in July 2018, when Greitens was largely abandoned by the state GOP and resigned as governor, marking an abrupt end to an unlikely political ascent.

-A former Rhodes Scholar and Navy SEAL, in 2016 he surprisingly bested a field of Republican candidates featuring a heavily funded businessman and two political veterans and then topped Democratic Attorney General Chris Koster in the general.
+A former Rhodes scholar and Navy SEAL, in 2016 he surprisingly bested a field of Republican candidates featuring a heavily funded businessman and two political veterans and then topped Democratic Attorney General Chris Koster in the general election.

 As a charismatic young governor, he earned mentions as a future presidential contender — until a devastating report landed from a St. Louis TV station in January 2018 that he had carried on an affair with a local hairdresser and threatened to release nude photos he’d taken of her if she revealed their relationship.
-Greitens admitted to the affair, but denied any blackmail attempt.
+After the report, Greitens admitted to the affair, but denied any blackmail attempt.

-The embarrassing revelation soon became a criminal case when Democratic St. Louis District Attorney Kim Gardner launched a probe that resulted in a felony invasion of privacy charge a month later.
+The embarrassing revelation soon became a criminal case when Democratic St. Louis Circuit Attorney Kim Gardner launched a probe that resulted in a felony invasion of privacy charge a month later.

 His political troubles intensified in April when a bipartisan committee in the GOP-dominated Missouri House released a report in which the woman he’d had an affair with described him calling her derogatory names, grabbing her crotch without consent and slapping her face.